aqreed/solarpy/README.md

 | Python Version | 3.6 |
 | Requires | Numpy, Matplotlib, scikit-aero |

-This packages aims to provide with a reliable solar radiation model, mainly based on the work of Duffie and Beckman "Solar energy thermal processes" (1974).
+This packages aims to provide with a reliable solar radiation model, mainly based on the work of Duffie, J.A., and Beckman, W. A., 1974, "Solar energy thermal processes".

 The main objective is generate a **solar beam irradiance** (W/m2) prediction on:
 * **any plane**, thanks to the calculation of the solar vector in NED (North East Down) coordinates, suitable for its use in flight dynamics simulations...